asdf-format/asdf/docs/asdf/arrays.rst

 Memory mapping
 ==============

-By default, all internal array data is memory mapped using `numpy.memmap`.
+When enabled, array data can be memory mapped using `numpy.memmap`.
 This allows for the efficient use of memory even when reading files with very large arrays.
 The use of memory mapping means that the following usage pattern is not
 permitted: